BigBlueW/Easy-Screen-Translator/README.md

 1. default language translated to
 2. key to activate the screen translate
-3. where "search" button takes you
+3. where `search` button takes you
+4. which language to identify via tesseract

 via modifying the config.txt in the folder `readyToUseVersion`.